What Is a Joint Injection?

 Joint injection should be avoided in certain situations.
 Some of these include the presence of skin or blood infections and a history of allergic response to the injectable medication or its components.
 In addition, your surgeon may rule out a joint injection if there was little improvement after a previous injection, you have a bleeding disorder or are on blood thinning medication, you have poorly controlled diabetes, or your body has problems fighting infections.

 Your doctor will position your foot for the injection procedure.
 The skin over the joint will be cleaned and sterilized with topical iodine, chlorhexidine or alcohol.
 The medication will be injected using a syringe and needle.
 The injection site may need to be covered with a bandage or have pressure applied for a few minutes.

 The ankle, subtalar, and metatarsophalangeal joints are the common joints for injections.
 An ultrasound or X-ray may be used to help guide the injection.
 In addition, fluid can be drawn from the joint before an injection and sent for testing.
 The symptoms of infection, gout, and autoimmune disease can be similar, and lab testing can help determine a diagnosis.

 You may be asked to remain in the office for 30 minutes or so to be observed for side effects of the injection.
 You may be instructed to avoid or limit activity for a day or so after the injection.
-Your foot and ankle orthopaedic specialist may prescribe other medication, splinting or physical therapy as part of your treatment plan.
+Your foot and ankle orthopaedic surgeon may prescribe other medication, splinting, or physical therapy as part of your treatment plan.
 Your specialist will tell you when to schedule your next appointment.

 Potential complications include infection at the injection site, infection of the joint, tenderness, swelling, and warmth.
 There can sometimes be nerve or blood vessel injury, or damage to the joint surfaces.